Frequently Asked Questions

 Why do I need to select a first, second, and third choice for the concert?

-Each year, we ask teachers to increase their availability by picking a first and second choice for concerts.
-If we have accepted your application into the program but are unable to seat your school in your first choice of concert date, we will automatically attempt to seat your school in your second choice of concert date.
-Please hold all your preferred concert dates until you receive confirmation of concert date and time from Carnegie Hall.
+Each year, we ask teachers to increase their availability by selecting a first, second, and third choice for concerts.
+If we have accepted your application into the program but are unable to seat your school in your first-choice concert date, we will automatically attempt to seat your school in your second- or third-choice concert.
+Please hold all three of your preferred concert dates until you receive confirmation of concert date and time from Carnegie Hall.

 Do you have to be a music teacher to implement Musical Explorers?